"Рисунок наглядно представит мне то, что в книге изложено на целых десяти страницах"

 Assigh by Mary Lavin.
 Cosmopolitan v148 n01 [1960-01]

 Tom Lovell (1909-1997) was an American artist, illustrator for popular magazines, and painter of the American West.
-Considering himself a “storyteller with a brush, a custodian of the past”, the artist reproduced the entire historical entourage with the utmost authenticity and care.
-He said “When you’re painting history, it always comes down to fundamentals.
-Reading is a help.
-But writers don’t need the depth of information that a painter does.
-With a few well chosen words, a writer can set the scene, whereas an artist must know the costumes, the weapons, what the interiors looked like, the horse tack – all the thousand things to make it come alive”.
+Considering himself a “storyteller with a brush, a custodian of the past,” the artist reproduced the entire historical entourage with the utmost authenticity and care.
 A master of composition and a marvelous physiognomist, he displayed in his life-filled paintings all the nuances of human emotion with experience and imagination.
-The illustrations presented here, effortless lyrical and moderately glamorous, partly reveal the layer of the artist's amazing work associated with publications in glossy magazines.
+The illustrations presented here, effortlessly lyrical and moderately glamorous, partly reveal the layer of the artist's amazing work associated with publications in glossy magazines.

 March 22, 2025